PlethoraChutney/exawatcher/README.md

  - Initial Model
    - You will be sent projections of all maps
  - Refine 3D
-   - You will be sent the final unmasked resolution
+   - You will be sent the final resolution
    - You will be sent an FSC curve
    - You will be sent a map projection
  - Class 3D